syncfusion-content/wpf-docs/wpf/Diagram/Stencil.md

 ![Symbol](Stencil_images/stencil2.PNG)

-### Customize the appearance of symbol group header
+### Customize the appearance of the symbol group header

-You can customize the appearance of a `SymbolGroup` header by changing its Style.
+You can customize the appearance of a `SymbolGroup` header by changing its style.
 The following code explains how to customize the appearance of the symbol group header.

 {% tabs %}